karpatika92/Rossmann-Sales/README.md

 # Rossmann-Sales
-My version of the analysis of the Rossmann Store Sales Dataset
+My version of the analysis of the Rossmann Store Sales Dataset.
+It contains an exploratory analysis, a forecast of the sales and a presentation of the findings.
+Chhers!